tmtsoftware/tmtsoftware.github.io/index.md

 # TMT Software

-This repository contains software being deveoped for the [Thirty Meter Telescope](http://www.tmt.org).
+This site contains software being deveoped for the [Thirty Meter Telescope](http://www.tmt.org).

 Some projects we are currently working on: